Deeside Railway: Construction

 A railway to serve Deeside was first suggested in 1845.
 A 16 mi long line to Banchory was estimated to cost £95,000, or £220,000 to reach Aboyne, a distance of 30 mi.
-This was authorised on 16 July 1846, but it was decided to wait for the Aberdeen Railway to open first.
+This was authorised by the Deeside Railway (Aberdeen to Aboyne) Act 1846 (9 & 10 Vict. c. clviii) on 16 July 1846, but it was decided to wait for the Aberdeen Railway to open first.
 Shareholders wanted their money back when the railway mania bubble burst, but it survived because the Aberdeen Railway bought a large number of shares.
 Interest was restored after Prince Albert purchased Balmoral Castle, to which the Royal Family made their first visit in 1848, and the Aberdeen Railway was able to sell their shares.
 Investors were still hard to find, but by limiting the railway to a line between Ferryhill, in Aberdeen, and Banchory the Deeside Railway was able to apply to Parliament for permission in 1852.
 Permission was granted in the Deeside Railway Act 1852 (15 & 16 Vict. c. lxi), and the railway opened on 7 September 1853.
 On opening, the terminus of the railway was at Aberdeen Ferryhill railway station, which was also the terminus of the Aberdeen Railway at the time.
 The railway was extended north to a new terminus, Aberdeen Guild Street, in 1854.

 A wire fence strainer on the Deeside line near Peterculter made by Harper and Co, Ironfounders, Aberdeen.

 A special train with 15 carriages travelled from Aberdeen to Banchory, and public services began the next day.
 There were three trains a day, taking about an hour to travel the 16+3/4 mi.
 First class accommodation was available for d a mile, reduced to 1 d a mile for third class.
 Initially the service terminated in Aberdeen at Ferryhill station, but this was extended to Guild Street when that opened in 1854, the Deeside Railway paying £700 for the first three years and then £1000 a year for the running rights.
 Initially the Aberdeen Railway operated the services, but only made one locomotive available, so the Deeside decided to buy its own rolling stock, and this was in service by summer 1854.

+Deeside Railway Extension

+The Deeside Railway Company was authorised to extend its line to reach Aboyne by the Deeside Railway Extension Act 1857 (28 & 29 Vict. c. cclxxix) on 27 July 1857, and services began on 2 December 1859.
+This was officially known as the 'Deeside Railway Extension', and was not a separate company, but it was also known as the Deeside Extension Railway or the Aboyne Extension Railway.

+Instead of building two bridges across the Dee, as had been proposed on 1846, the railway instead took a cheaper but 2 mi longer route through Lumphanan.